fuchsvomwalde/job-application/README.md

-# application-tech-boilerplate
+# Job Application

-> Nuxt / Prisma / etc. Playground
+> Auto-deployment via zeit.co is active, find here the [Live Application](https://job-application.now.sh).
+This is a spontaneous project experiment for explorative experimentation with different frameworks and technologies to achieve an acceptable result pragmatically.

 ## Prerequisites

-This project was tested and setup on MacOS 10.15.2 and requires:
+> This project was tested and setup on MacOS and makes no claim to run under Windows.

+The following installations are required before running the project on your machine:

 - [node 12+ LTS](https://nodejs.org/en/)

-Install plugins in your IDE to support TypeScript, etc.

-- for great TypeScript support [VS Code](https://code.visualstudio.com/) is recommended
-- TODO: list a bunch of used plugins

 ## Build Setup